From Four Diamonds child to dancer, and beyond

 Tucker Haas at THON as a child.

 For THON 2023, Haas was one of the chairs for ATΩ and participated as a dancer.
-He had the opportunity to dance with Gus at THON, just as he did as a child in treatment for cancer two decades ago.
+He had the opportunity to dance at THON, just as he did as a child in treatment for cancer two decades ago.

 As a patient at Penn State Health Children’s Hospital, Haas’s treatments were supported by Four Diamonds, a non-profit fund connected to the hospital that covers 100 percent of all medical expenses related to cancer care that are not covered by insurance for eligible children.
 Since 1977, THON has raised over $200 million to support Four Diamonds families and fight childhood cancer.